szczyglis-dev/py-gpt/README.md

 - `TwelveLabs` - Analyze and understand videos with TwelveLabs Pegasus, and create multimodal embeddings with Marengo.

-- `Vision (inline)` - integrates Vision capabilities with any chat mode, not just Vision mode.
-When the plugin is enabled, the model temporarily switches to vision in the background when an image attachment or vision capture is provided.
+- `Vision (inline)` - adds image analysis to supported chat modes.
+When image content is detected, PyGPT temporarily routes that turn through Chat with the image-capable model configured in the plugin.
+The plugin model can use any supported provider.

 - `Voice Control (inline)` - provides voice control command execution within a conversation.